| The captioned symposium was held on January 31, 2006 at

 market, the employment opportunities will likely expand into

+those professions requiring qualifications in a local market.
 For the moment, seasonal workers are the types of employment

 dominating the Polish people’s jobs abroad.
 If the types